esteinig/Streamfish/README.md

 ## Warnings

-This is an early development version that (somewhat surprisingly) works. **It is not user-friendly.** At the very least you will need to be familiar with using `Docker`.
+This is an early development version that somewhat surprisingly works. **It is experimental and not user-friendly, particularly for installation.**.
+But it's also not ... too bad, I suppose?

 Compiled binaries, libraries and forks are implemented in the `Docker` images - it **should** not be too difficult to configure and start the containers (😬).
 However, there may be unanticipated interactions with your supported NVIDIA GPU drivers and CUDA version - this may need to be adjusted in the container image [as described on this page](docs/gpu.md).